alcy/perf-cal-2020/pcal20.md

 Now you can see the meaning of my title.
 It's not about performance in most cases because scaling is taken care of automagically by the AWS cloud.
 Nobody was more surprised by this result than me.
 This Tomcat application is scaling maximally.
-The throttling at N = 300 threads is a consequence of the Auto Scaling policy whereby CPU utilization was not exceed 75% on any EC2 instance.
+The throttling at N = 300 threads is a consequence of the Auto Scaling policy whereby CPU utilization was not exceeding 75% on any EC2 instance.

 So, if it's not about performance, what is it all about?
 It's about cost or, more formally, capacity planning.
 It's about hard-core ROI.
 Applying standard performance tuning exploits will generally not gain much ROI.